FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

  with the embedding $e_{i_{t+1}}$ plus an item bias for varying item popularity to retrieve an output $p_{t+1}$.
  This output along with others is then used to calculate the actual loss depending on our sample strategy and loss function.
  Figure 1 illustrates our sequential recommender model and this is what's actually happening inside Spotlight's sequential recommender with an LSTM representation.
-If you raise your eyebrow due to the usage of a inner product then be aware that [low-rank approximations] have been and still are one of the most successful building blocks of a recommender system.
+If you raise your eyebrow due to the usage of an inner product then be aware that [low-rank approximations] have been and still are one of the most successful building blocks of a recommender system.
 An alternative would be to replace the inner product with a deep feed forward network but in most likely this would also only just learn to perform an approximation of an inner product.
 A recent paper